 - Prolonged, disabling and potentially irreversible serious side effects.
 Fluoroquinolone/ quinolone antibacterial medicines, including Ciproxin, have been associated with very rare but serious side effects, some of them being long lasting (continuing months or years), disabling or potentially irreversible.
 This includes tendon, muscle and joint pain of the upper and lower limbs, difficulty in walking, abnormal sensations such as pins and needles, tingling, tickling, numbness or burning (paraesthesia), sensory disorders including impairment of vision, taste and smell, and hearing, depression, memory impairment, severe fatigue, and severe sleep disorders.
 If you experience any of these side effects after taking Ciproxin, contact your doctor immediately prior to continuing treatment.
 You and your doctor will decide on continuing the treatment considering also an antibiotic from another class.

-- If you feel sudden, severe pain in your abdomen, chest or back, go immediately to an emergency room.
+- If you feel sudden, severe pain in your abdomen, chest or back, which can be symptoms of aortic aneurysm and dissection, go immediately to an emergency room.
+Your risk may be increased if you are being treated with systemic corticosteroids.

 - If you suffer from epilepsy or other neurological conditions such as cerebral ischemia or stroke, you may experience side effects associated with the central nervous system.
 If seizure happens, stop taking Ciproxin and contact your doctor immediately.